 Slips, trips and falls in care homes can happen for a number of reasons.
 They are often caused by slippery floors or misplaced objects.
 However, falls can also occur when an individual attempts to get out of bed or stand up from a chair without assistance from a member of staff.

 · Accidents that occur as a result of a lack of mobility aids

 If patients or residents aren’t provided with walking frames or wheelchairs, they are vulnerable to injuries caused by falls.

 Pressure sores develop where a person’s skin is in contact with a bed for a long period of time.
 They are often very painful and can sometimes lead to infection.

-Pressure sores can be caused by inadequate mattresses, a lack of necessary equipment or proper turning regime.
+Pressure sores can be caused by inadequate mattresses, a lack of necessary equipment or a proper turning regime.
 Because of the pain they can cause, care home staff should aim to prevent pressure sores as much as possible.
-If you or a family member have experienced pressure sores in a care home, you may be entitled to compensation.
+If you or a family member have experienced pressure sores in a care home, you may be entitled to pressure sore compensation.

 Prescription or medication errors can also occur in nursing homes.
 Some patients don’t know the correct medication or dosage they need.
 These individuals rely on care home staff to ensure they take the right medicines.
 If care home staff give the wrong medication or dose, this can have serious consequences.

 Incorrect lifting can sometimes cause injury.
 Care home staff should be properly trained to lift and transfer patients safely.
-If management do not provide proper training and someone is injured, the care home may be found liable for the incident.
+If management does not provide proper training and someone is injured, the care home may be found liable for the incident.

-Unfortunately, ever-growing demands on care home staff mean that they too are at greater risk of accident or injury.
+Unfortunately, ever-growing demands on care home staff mean that they are at greater risk of accident or injury.